Tinytown/tinytown-react-app/CONTRIBUTING.md

 ## Best Practices

 ### Code Style

+Except in a handful of cases, we try to adhere to the Airbnb JavaScript Style Guide.
+Please refer to it for more information: https://github.com/airbnb/javascript/blob/master/README.md

 #### Arrow Functions
 Make explicit side-effects in arrow functions by using braces and to prevent returning of unused values:
 ```